jjdhunt/lexiconia/README.md

 ## How the map of Lexiconia was built

 To generate data for words (in lexiconia_generation.ipynb):
-1. Use GPT to get definitions of the most common 20k words.
+1. Use GPT to get definitions of the most common 20k words (from https://github.com/first20hours/google-10000-english).
 2. Use the text-embedding-3-small model to get sematic embeddings of (word, definition) pairs.
 3. Use UMAP to project the embeddings to a 2D space.
 4. Use DBSCAN to cluster the points to form 'Lands'.